AppeazeTheCheese/PvpManager/README.md

 # PvpManager
 <u><b>UNFINISHED</b></u>

 This plugin allows players to toggle PVP on and off.
-This will prevent them from damaging and being damaged by other players. *This does NOT prevent mob or self damage*.
+This will prevent them from damaging and being damaged by other players via melee, projectiles, potions (poison and instant damage), and TNT. *This does NOT prevent mob or self damage*.
 Players will have a 10 second cooldown after engaging in pvp, during which they cannot use `/pvp off`.
 Admins may force the PVP state of other players by passing the player name to either `/pvp on` or `/pvp off`.

 <h1>Commands</h1>